-Biman Bangladesh flight faces attempted hijack, passengers safe: airline official
+Biman Bangladesh flight makes emergency landing after passenger acts suspiciously

 “There were 142 passengers and all of them have come out from the aircraft safely,” said Miraj.

+The pilot decided to make an emergency landing after being told by a member of the cabin crew that the passenger was behaving suspiciously, leading to concerns about a possible hijack plan, he said.

-He said the Boeing 737 aircraft was scheduled to go from Dhaka to Dubai via Chittagong.
+Miraj said the Boeing 737 aircraft was scheduled to go from Dhaka to Dubai via Chittagong.

-Reporting By Serajul Quadir; Editing by Martin Howell
+Reporting By Serajul Quadir; Editing by Martin Howell/Keith Weir